 Not trying to solve other people's problems that would result in an undue burden for me.

 Not putting time and energy into relationships with immediate family members that are not reciprocal.
 Not sending them money, not engaging in pointless conversations, not playing games.

 Not responding to emails from clients during my personal time.
 Not responding immediately or even on the same day, if it is not urgent.

-When I was a research consultant, not entertaining clients who didn't want to pay the price of my services, or pushing back on scope creep.
+When I was a research consultant, not working with clients who didn't want to pay a fair price for my services, and pushing back on unplanned scope creep/demands.